Symptoms of Gingivitis

 Can gingivitis cause stomach problems?

 Gingivitis can sometimes be linked to issues in other parts of your body, such as your stomach.
-The bacteria that are present in your mouth when you have gingivitis are some of the same types that cause gastric ulcers.
+The bacteria that are present in your mouth when you have gingivitis are some of the same type that causes gastric ulcers.
 As this bacteria travels to your stomach, it can cause the ulcers to become re-infected.

 Does gingivitis go away on its own?